Continued use of this site indicates that you accept this policy.

 ISO9001 accreditation increases the benefits and efficiencies we can offer.
 Such benefits are particularly helpful to customers working in the public sector where certification is an integral part of dealing with government organisations.

-To demonstrate our commitment to only the highest environmental standards we aim to use only PEFC/FSC chain of custody certified timber in the use of every Calders & Grandidge product.
-This ensures our customers that our timber is sourced from sustainable, well managed forests, and meets the PEFC/FSC Principles and Criteria at every stage of the supply chain, including processing and manufacturing.
+To demonstrate our commitment to only the highest environmental standards we aim to use only Chain of Custody certified timber in the use of every Calders & Grandidge product.
+This ensures our customers that our timber is sourced from sustainable, well managed forests, and meets the Chain of Custody Principles and Criteria at every stage of the supply chain, including processing and manufacturing.

 Using certified timber in your build is an effective way to gain public and professional recognition for your responsible practises.
 It gives you credibility with customers and business partners as well as financial institutions and watchdog organizations.
-PEFC/FSC certification helps to protect your brand and reputation and it allows you to access highly environmentally sensitive markets.
-Increasingly, governments and others specify FSC certified products in their procurement programs.
+Chain of Custody certification helps to protect your brand and reputation and it allows you to access highly environmentally sensitive markets.
+Increasingly, governments and others specify Chain of Custody certified products in their procurement programs.

 Chain of custody